alanqchen/student-evaluation-webapp/README.md

 docker compose run --rm web bin/rails <command>
 ```

+Generally, you'll use `run --rm` to run the tests and rubocop locally, and `exec` in most other cases.

 #### Example Running Rails Console

 To access the rails console when the app is running, use to following: